-The team began the commercialisation procedure in March, by licensing out the out the technology to Carima.
-Carima is a local Korean company that specialises in DLP processing, providing the 3D printing expertise.
+The team began the commercialization procedure in March, by licensing out the technology to Carima.
+Carima is a local Korean company that specialises in DLP printing, providing the 3D printing expertise.
 Another partner on the project the Ministry of Science and ICT, sponsoring “the artificial eye project”.
 The next step after certification clearance is to set-up the remote consultation service.

 “We want to help patients who need artificial eyes with our 3D printing technology,” Professor Yoon said.
 “Our team plans provide top-notch public health services through high-quality artificial eyes and a network that can increase patient access.”